 For more details regarding EX-UBT logic, please reference tesira-help.biamp.com.

 When the EX-UBT is connected to a host computer, it will enumerate as an Echo Cancelling Speakerphone or sound device as defined during block initialization.
 Notice the sound device name also includes the unique serial number of the EX-UBT device.

 When the EX-UBT blocks are initialized as a speakerphone and selected as the Default Audio Device in the Windows 10 host computer, mute and volume synchronization occurs upon USB connection.
 This means that the host computer volume level will synchronize with the volume level of the EX-UBT USB input block in the Tesira configuration.
 Volume and mute changes made on the host computer or the EX-UBT USB input block will remain synchronized.
 This behavior is demonstrated in this short video.
 Note that files created with Tesira 3.17 or newer will set the USB block minimum level to -50 in order to map more accurately to the host PC volume ramp range and rate.
 This example video demonstrates the Tesira 3.17 behavior.

 When privacy mute is selected in Skype For Business*, Microsoft Teams Room System* or Google Hangouts Meet System*, the mute state of the EX-UBT Output block mute will track accordingly.
 Similarly, if the mute logic input of the EX-UBT USB Output block is triggered high, the privacy mute indication in Skype For Business or Microsoft Teams will follow.

 *The synchronization of level and mute states is possible via USB HID communication.
-Performance may vary with applications other than Skype For Business and Microsoft Teams.
+Performance may vary with applications other than Skype For Business and Microsoft Teams Room System.